jiaquan11/ndk-samples/prefab/dependency-creation/README.md

         headers "src/main/cpp/include"
     }
 ```
-* (Optional)If the exported native modules are NOT used by local Kotlin/Java modules in this AAR,
+* (Optional) If the exported native modules are **not** used by the Kotlin/Java modules in this AAR,
-  you could temporarily avoid [the unnecessary duplication inside AAR]
+  you could avoid [the unnecessary duplication inside AAR]
 ```
     packagingOptions {
         exclude("**/libmylibrary.so")